Syntax Document

 // Declaration and initialization

-var m3 = {'a': 1, 'b': 2} // Type inference
+var m3 = {'a': 1, 'b': 2} // type inference

-{string:int} m1 = {'a': 1, 'b': 2} // Declare using {T:T}
+{string:int} m1 = {'a': 1, 'b': 2} // using {T:T} declaration

-map<string,int> m2 = {'a': 1, 'b': 2} // Declare using map<T,T>
+map<string,int> m2 = {'a': 1, 'b': 2} // using map<T,T> declaration

-m1['c'] = 3 // Insert/update element
+// Insert/update element

-var v = m1['a'] // Get element value
+var v = m1['a']

-m1.del('b') // Delete element
+m1.del('b') // delete element

-var exists = m1.contains('a') // Check if key exists
+var exists = m1.contains('a') // check if key exists

-var size = m1.len() // Get the number of elements
+var size = m1.len() // get element count

 // Traversal